 WD External to Internal Model Cross Reference

-Let’s dive in, below you will see a number of portable Western Digital USB drive models (Elements, Passport, Ultra) matched to the internal disk drive model number along with a photo of both the internal and external labels.
+WD model outside and model Inside: info is listed below for Western Digital USB drive models (Elements, Passport, Ultra).
+We have matched the internal disk drive model number with a photo of both the internal and external labels.
 This WD matching guide might help you find compatible donors.
-500-750GB | 1TB-1.5TB | 2TB | 3TB | 4TB | 5TB
+320GB | 500-750GB | 1TB-1.5TB | 2TB | 3TB | 4TB | 5TB

-|5TB WD Model Info|
+|320GB WD Model Info|

 This post about WD portable USB hard disk drives is a supplement to our previous article about WD donor matching.
 If you are looking for tips to find compatible heads for WD HDDs read “How To Find A Donor For Western Digital Hard Disk Drives“.
 Knowing how to source disk drive parts for Western Digital USB drives at reasonable prices is just one more way “we make data recovery affordable“.
 At Blizzard Data Recovery parts are always included at no extra charge.
 WD Passport and Elements external USB disk drives are one of the most common types we receive at our data recovery lab.
-Because the drives are portable and very popular with people on the go they have a tendency to get damaged from mishandling.
+Because the drives are portable and very popular with people on the go they have a tendency to get damaged from accidental dropping and mishandling.

 Read about Western Digital SMR drives.